socialtables/react-image-fallback/README.md

 # React Image Fallback

 React Image Fallback exists for those times that you're just not sure an image will be there.
+See a simple demo <a href="http://socialtables.github.io/react-image-fallback/demo/">here</a>

 [![Circle CI](https://circleci.com/gh/socialtables/react-image-fallback.svg?style=svg)](https://circleci.com/gh/socialtables/react-image-fallback)